Parent page: Internet and Networking

 3. Download the Citrix Receiver for Linux .deb package

-- Near the bottom of the page, select either "For 64-bit Systems" or "For 32-bit Systems" as appropriate.
+- Near the bottom of the page, select either "For 64-bit Systems" or "For 32-bit Systems" as appropriate, and goto the "Receiver for Linux" package.

 - Look for "File Type: .deb" under the Download buttons.